 Like all civilizations around the world, ancient Greece fell into decline and was conquered by the Romans.
 The Hellenistic era showed signs of both socio-cultural and political decline.
 Firstly, the Greek city-states failed to maintain democratic ideals.
 Democracy transformed into imperialism and gradually faded out after 400 BC.
 Greek society became polarised into rich and poor, privileged and exploited, citizens and non-citizens (slaves and resident aliens), leading to class-struggles.
 Politically, years of conflict between the Greek city-states weakened them and also destroyed the sense of community among Greeks.
 In a way, the conflicts between Alexander's successors can be regarded as repetition of the conflicts between the city-states on a larger scale.
 The Greek colonies functioned independently and were not strong allies of Greece any more.
 Consequently, Greeks failed to unite against common enemies.
 Conflicts with Persia, Macedonia and Rome, were the three stages of the decline of ancient Greece.
 Finally, the Roman Empire emerged as the greatest threat to the Greeks during the late Hellenistic period.
-There were a series of conflicts between the Roman Republic and various Greek city-states until the Romans decisively defeated the Greek Achaean League and ransacked the city of Corinth (146 BC).
+There were a series of conflicts between the Greek Achaean League and ransacked the city of Corinth (146 BC).
 The Roman control over Greece was established after the Battle of Actium (31 BC) and the conquest of Alexandria (30 BC).